Last Updated on 20/08/2020 by Adina

 What to do with leftover hard-boiled eggs?

 I have quite a lot of recipes with hard-boiled eggs on my blog, here are a few nice ideas for your leftover Easter eggs:

 A classic egg salad is a very simple and delicious affair: some hard-boiled eggs, chopped and mixed with good quality mayonnaise (best homemade) and some salt and pepper.

-However, the variations on a egg salad are endless, today’s cream cheese salad Eggs is just another twist on an egg salad.
+However, the variations are endless, today’s recipe is just another twist on an egg salad.

 For me, at the time being, this is the best egg salad I know, I have been making it repeatedly for years now.
 And when I say repeatedly, I am not exaggerating, I’ve made it at least 10 times only during the past months.
 A delight, every time!

 - There are many ways to enrich or modify a classic egg salad in order to make it healthier, lower in fat or calories, spicier, richer, more interesting or whatever.

 - You can add different sorts of mustard (hot, medium, sweet, grainy, smooth, with horseradish, with apples or herbs, etc), chili sauces of any kind (plain, sweet, sweet-sour, Sriracha, sambal oelek, harissa etc).

 - Mayonnaise can be mixed with yogurt or cream cheese, you can leave the mayonnaise completely out of the equation and only use cream cheese instead.